AustralianAntarcticDivision/bgmfiles/README.md

 A raw-data package with example .bgm files (box geometry model) for Atlantis.

+**PLEASE NOTE:** this is not an official source of BGM for use in Atlantis.

 See <https://github.com/mdsumner/rbgm> for an R package to read these files and work with the box geometry.

 Installation